Dormitory ship

-A dormitory ship is a vessel which provides as its primary function floating living quarters.
+A dormitory ship is a vessel whose primary function is to serve as floating living quarters.
 Such craft serve as conventional land-based dormitories in all respects except that the living quarters are aboard a floating vessel, most often moored in place near its host facility.
 It may be seaworthy or not.

 Dormitory ships, regardless of their original design or function, may serve as temporary or permanent housing for refugees, accommodation for academic institutions, and off-shore oil drilling operations.